andrewnick/ywbc_restaurant/README.md

 This will move you into your new project directory and initialize the bootstrap module and pull in the changes.

-We now need to remove the initial .git repository information so once we are in our project directory run the following command.
+We now need to change the current git configuration; so once we are in our project directory run the following command.

-`rm -rf .git && git init`
+`git remote rm origin`

-This will delete the old git information and prevent you from pushing changes back to the boilerplate project; and then we initialize a new git project.
+This will remove the old remote branch and prevent you from pushing changes back to the boilerplate project.

+From here you set the remote of your project you've setup on Github using `git remote add origin <url>`.
-From here you can `git add .` to add all the files `git commit -m "your message"` and then finally you will need to set up your remote repository before pushing the changes (follow the instructions on GitHub when you create a new repository).
+Once this new remote has been set you can `git add .` to add all the files `git commit -m "your message"` and then finally `git push -u origin master` to push your changes to your project repository.
+(These instructions can also be followed on GitHub when you create a new repository).